 - My firstborn went back to night wetting after her second sister was born (she was 4).
-We just put extra sheets on the bed and took her to the toilet in her sleep until it passed.
+We put extra sheets on the bed and took her to the toilet in her sleep (usually before we went to bed) until it passed.
 SH

 - J regressed with No. 2’s after she had an accident at day care that was quite an ordeal (first meal of mexican beef….say no more).
 It was three weeks of every emotion until we got back on track.
 I was very patient at first but regression is hard to handle after they have mastered the art of going to the potty.
-Patience was replaced by frustration and at times anger.
-I consulted all of the baby books I had and they all said the same thing, hang in there – so we did.
+Patience was replaced by frustration and, at times, anger.
+I consulted all of the parenting books I had and they all said the same thing, hang in there – so we did.
 Smiles through clenched teeth and small rewards slowly paid off.
 My mantra became a comment made by one of the authors in my baby books, “No-one walks down the aisle wearing a nappy”.
 TW

 - We’ve never really had issues with regression.
-M goes through patches where he’s less attentive to the whole toilet thing than others, but usually that is because he’s tired, or unwell, or focusing his attention on somthing else, and he always comes good without any issues.
+M goes through patches where he’s less attentive to the whole toilet thing than others, but usually that is because he’s tired, or unwell, or focusing his attention on something else, and he always comes good without any issues.
 KF

 - Treat them as no big deal.
 CO